-Through the Coronavirus Aid, Relief, and Economic Security (CARES) Act passed by Congress, Concordia will be receiving limited Higher Education Emergency Relief Funds (HEERF) to be distributed to any student who has been impacted financially with unforeseen expenses due to the transition of campus operations from face-to face learning to fully online learning.
+Through the Coronavirus Aid, Relief, and Economic Security (CARES) Act passed by Congress, Concordia will be receiving limited Higher Education Emergency Relief Funds (HEERF) to be distributed to any student who has been impacted financially with unforeseen expenses due to COVID.

-- Food/housing expenses resulting from the move off campus when campus housing was closed
+- Food/housing expenses resulting from the move off-campus when campus housing was closed or due to quarantine.

-- Transportation expenses resulting of unexpectedly leaving campus or having to return from a program that was cancelled (choir tour, study trips) or returning home due to quarantine.
+- Transportation expenses resulting from unexpectedly leaving campus, having to return from a program that was canceled (choir tour, study trips) or returning home due to quarantine.